-* God is the Author of Sin according to These Quotes from John Calvin's Institutes, Book One: All Calvinists (including Matt Slick) concerned with defending God's holiness should repudiate these tragic claims by John Calvin from Chapter 18 which begins on page 228:
+* God is the Author of Sin according to these Quotes from John Calvin, Institutes Book One: All Calvinists (including Matt Slick) concerned with defending God's holiness should repudiate these tragic claims by John Calvin from Chapter 18 which begins on page 228:

 [Of] the Works of the Ungodly [God] Bends their Minds To Carry Out His Judgments.

 "And now I have already shown plainly enough that God is called the Author of all the things that these faultfinders would have happen only by his indolent [lazy] permission."
 [That is, Calvin tragically but explicitly claims here that God is the "Author" of sin.
 Every obfuscating Christian should be asked to repudiate John Calvin's this teaching on this.]